capensis/canopsis/sources/webcore/src/canopsis-next/tests/e2e/specs/05-widget/alarms-list/TESTCASES.md

     **Expected result**: information pop-up is shown.

-## WIP: Item actions when the "Ack" feature is off.
+## Item actions when the "Ack" feature is off.

 * [ ] **The "Ack" feature can be added without declaring the ticket.**
     1. To find any element in the table where "Ack" feature is off.